s-webber/lambda-calculus-interpreter/README.md

 ## Building

-The application can be built using Maven. e.g.: `mvn package`
+The project can be built using Maven and Java 7 by executing the following from the command line: `mvn package`.

 ## Running